pyos606/screeps/README.md

-Test scripts for screps learning
+Test scripts for screeps learning